pavelsolis/Replication-Folder/README.md

 - Codes -> Analysis -> data_analysis.EXT: run the codes sequentially (workflow below) to generate the results.
 - Docs -> Paper -> paper.tex: put together the pieces constituting the paper.
 - Docs -> Slides -> slides.tex: call equations, figures and tables.
-- doAll.sh: call the previous main files sequentially to avoid having to execute each main file individually.
+- doAll.sh: call the previous main files sequentially to avoid having to execute each one individually.

 ## Considerations